-- The attic sprinklers are supplied by a separate floor control valve assembly to allow ease of draining the attic system without impairing sprinklers throughout the rest of the building, and - 2.
+- 1. The attic sprinklers are supplied by a separate floor control valve assembly to allow ease of draining the attic system without impairing sprinklers throughout the rest of the building, and - 2.
 Adequate heat shall be provided for freeze protection as per the applicable referenced NFPA standard, and - 3.
-The attic space is a part of the building's thermal, or heat, envelope, such that insulation is provided at the roof deck, rather than at the ceiling level.

-903.3.1.4.2 Heat trace/insulation.
-Heat trace/insulation shall only be allowed where approved by the fire code official for small sections of large diameter water-filled pipe.
+The attic space is a part of the building's thermal, or heat, envelope, such that insulation is provided at the roof deck, rather than at the ceiling level. - 903.3.1.4.2 Heat trace/insulation.
+Heat trace/insulation shall only be allowed where approved by the fire code official for small sections of large diameter water-filled pipe. - 903.3.1.4.3 Dry pipe sprinkler systems.
+All dry pipe sprinkler systems shall be required to meet the 60 second water delivery time, per Section 8.2.3.2 of NFPA 13 (2019 edition), to the system test connection regardless of the system size, unless more stringent criteria is applicable in NFPA 13, and all dry pipe sprinkler systems shall be trip tested to flow/discharge water to verify compliance with this requirement, unless otherwise approved by the fire code official.

 (Reason: In the last few years, severe winters brought to light several issues with current practices for sprinklering attics, not the least of which was wet-pipe sprinklers in ventilated attics provided with space heaters, etc. for freeze protection of such piping.
 This practice is not acceptable for the protection of water-filled piping in a ventilated attic space as it does not provide a reliable means of maintaining the minimum 40 degrees required by NFPA, wastes energy, and presents a potential ignition source to the attic space.
 Listed antifreeze is specifically included because NFPA currently allows such even though there is no currently listed antifreeze at the time of development of these amendments.
-The intent of this amendment is to help reduce the large number of freeze breaks that have occurred in the past with water-filled wet-pipe sprinkler systems in the future, most specifically in attic spaces.)
+The intent of this amendment is to help reduce the large number of freeze breaks that have occurred in the past with water-filled wet-pipe sprinkler systems in the future, most specifically in attic spaces.
+We have added requirements for dry system trip tests to guarantee water delivery times across all system sizes.
+Faster water delivery improves fire control capabilities by supplying water before the growing fire size overwhelms the fire sprinklers.
+The water delivery time test aids in identifying any delays in water reaching the fire in dry pipe systems, detecting any blockages in the pipe network, and ensuring the dry pipe valve is in good condition.).)